EHSRB-BSRSE-Bioinformatics/MutSeqR/README.md

 ```

 ## Generalized Linear Modelling
-An important component of analysing mutagencity data is
-how mutation frequency changes based on experimental variables.
+An important component of analysing mutagencity data is how mutation frequency changes based on experimental variables.

-The 'model_mf' function will fit a generalized linear model to
-analyse the effect(s) of given factor(s) on mutation frequency
-and perform specified pairwise comparisons between levels of your
-factors.
-Mutation data should first be summarised by sample using
-the calculate_mut_freq function.
-The mf_data should be output as
-a summary table.
+The `model_mf` function will fit a generalized linear model to analyse the effect(s) of given factor(s) on mutation frequency and perform specified pairwise comparisons between levels of your factors.
+Mutation data should first be summarised by sample using the `calculate_mut_freq` function.
+The `mf_data` should be output as a summary table.
 Be sure to retain the columns for experimental
-variables of interest using the 'retain_metadata_cols' parameter.
+variables of interest using the `retain_metadata_cols` parameter.

-Users may specify factors and covariates for their model using the
-'fixed_effects' and 'random_effects' parameters respectively.
+You may specify factors and covariates for your model using the `fixed_effects` and `random_effects` parameters respectively.
 If more
-than one fixed_effect is supplied, then users may specify whether they wish
-to test the interaction between their fixed_effects using the
+than one `fixed_effect` is supplied, then you may specify whether you wish to test the interaction between your fixed_effects using the `test_interaction` parameter.
-'test_interaction' parameter.

-Users must specify the columns in their mf_data that contain
-the mutation counts and the total sequenced bases per sample using
-the 'muts' and 'total_counts' parameters respectively.
+You must specify the columns in your `mf_data` that contain the mutation counts and the total sequenced bases per sample using the `muts` and `total_counts` parameters respectively.

-By default, the function will fit a generalized linear model with
-a quasibinomial distribution.
-If a random effect is provided than the model
-will fit a general linear mixed model with a binomial distribution.
-The
-dispersion family for the model can be customized using the 'family'
+By default, the function will fit a generalized linear model with a quasibinomial distribution.
+If a random effect is provided than the model will fit a general linear mixed model with a binomial distribution.
+The  dispersion family for the model can be customized using the `family`
 parameter.

-Ex.
-The following code will fit a generalized linear model to study the
-effect of dose on mutation frequency.
+*Ex.
+The following code will fit a generalized linear model to study the effect of dose on mutation frequency.*
 ```{r}
 mf_data <- calculate_mut_freq(
             mutation_data = mut_data,